Only YOU Hotel Málaga: Our Honest Review

 3 Days in Málaga: Ultimate Itinerary & Local Tips

 You know, for years, when you mentioned Málaga to folks back home, they'd often just picture the airport, a quick stop before heading off to Torremolinos or Marbella.
-But trust me, that's not the Málaga I've known for the last 12 years.
+But trust me, that's not the Málaga I've known since 2007.
 This city has quietly, confidently, become a proper destination

 Read more →